Legion-Studios/aux-mod-base/README.md

 # aux-mod-base
-Auxiliary mod base exmple; primarily for mods developed off of Legion Studios content, but applicable to any context
+Auxiliary mod base exmple; primarily for mods developed off of Legion Studios content, but applicable to any context or mod

 # Important Notes
 You may branch, fork, copy, modify, etc. this code.